joshbegley/nyt-latest/README.md

 `Mars Petcare recalled cans of dog food that might contain plastic or metal, which it said were supposed to be destroyed but ended up in stores.`\
 https://www.nytimes.com/2026/07/08/world/americas/pedigree-dog-food-recall.html

-**Health Insurance Giants Are Fighting Efforts to Break Them Up**\
+**Lawmakers Target the Power of Health Insurance Giants**\
-`UnitedHealth Group, CVS Health and Cigna are suing states over new laws targeting their pharmacy businesses.`\
+`UnitedHealth Group, CVS Health and Cigna are battling efforts to break up their control over prescription drugs.`\
 https://www.nytimes.com/2026/07/08/business/health-insurance-cvs-unitedhealth-breakup.html

 **Corrections: July 8, 2026**\